ibm-cloud-docs/netezza/nzalert/nzalert_az.md

 {: #consentibmtenant}

 1. Login to the **Azure** portal.
 1. Get the Directory ID of your Microsoft AD on which you need your topic to be published.
-Directory ID would be needing for creating the notification method.
+Directory ID would be required for creating the notification method.
 1. Refer the document to create the notification method.
 [Azure Event Grid Notification Method](/docs/netezza?topic=netezza-noti_evnt_rule).
 1. A consent URL will be generated once you input your Directory ID.
 For example, see the following.